 In response to Colvin’s conviction, some local community members initiated a boycott of the local bus system.
 A local civic organization, the Women’s Political Council (WPC), had already voiced their concerns to city commissioners about the city bus line’s poor treatment of blacks and sought a test case to serve as a catalyst for a large local boycott.
 The WPC, however, did not choose her to be that test case.
 Colvin and other community activists felt that this was likely due to her youth, her dark skin, and the fact that she was pregnant at the time by a married man.

-As the Montgomery Bus Boycott took off in December of 1955, the NAACP and MIA filed a lawsuit on behalf of Colvin, and four other women, including Mary Louise Smith, who had been involved in earlier acts of civil disobedience on the Montgomery buses.
+When the Montgomery Bus Boycott began in December of 1955, the NAACP and MIA filed a lawsuit on behalf of Colvin, and four other women, including Mary Louise Smith, who had been involved in earlier acts of civil disobedience on the Montgomery buses.
 Colvin served as a witness for the case, Browder v.
 Gayle, which eventually reached the U.S. Supreme Court.
 Browder v.
 Gayle more explicitly overturned Plessy v.
 Ferguson than Brown v.
-Board had, because like Plessy, it was specifically about transportation.
+Board had because, like Plessy, it was specifically about transportation.

 Although Colvin’s actions predated the more famous actions of Rosa Parks by nine months, she is much less well known.
-Colvin decided to speak about her case only after she retired in 2004 as a nurse’s aide in New York City, New York.
+Colvin decided to speak about her case only after she retired as a nurse’s aide in New York City, New York in 2004.